By Rick Steves

 Why is Paris our most popular city tour destination?
 For starters, it stands as a symbol of the finest things that culture can offer — in art, fashion, food, literature, and ideas.
 It's flat-out filled with joie de vivre.
 When in town, I stay in a charming little family-run hotel on a pedestrian-only market street in "village Paris" just seven blocks from the Eiffel Tower.
 It's so French, when I step outside in the morning I feel like I must have been a poodle in a previous life.

 With the help of a good guide or guidebook, you'll do more than see Paris — you'll truly experience it: chatting with the man who makes your crêpe, popping into chic boutiques, and sniffing "zee feet of angels" in a neighborhood fromagerie.
-You'll rub shoulders with gargoyles atop the Notre Dame, cruise the Seine, marvel at the nighttime glow of the Eiffel Tower, sip coffee in sidewalk cafés...and struggle not to say "wow" too many times a day.
+You'll rub shoulders with gargoyles atop Notre-Dame Cathedral, cruise the Seine, marvel at the nighttime glow of the Eiffel Tower, sip coffee in sidewalk cafés...and struggle not to say "wow" too many times a day.
 And, of course, you'll eat — very, very well.
 After all, this is the capital of cuisine.

 If you wish to learn the fine art of living Parisian-style, a stroll down a neighborhood market street provides an excellent classroom.
 And if you wish to assemble the ultimate French picnic, there's no better place.
 (These vignettes come from Rue Cler, which most of our groups call home and which is described in a self-guided walk in my Paris guidebook.)